deleeuw/jansweb/content/post/news/lda.md

 view: 1
 ---
 In the Gifi system the CRIMINALS name is used for Discriminant Analysis by Alternating Least Squares.
+Like in all Gifi techniques the independent variables can have mixed measurement levels.
 The technique is briefly discussed in the 1990 Gifi book on pages 243--244 and applied on pages 477-485.
 No special purpose software was provided, however.
 The [2009 homals paper](https://www.jstatsoft.org/article/view/v031i04) in the Journal of Statistical Software by De Leeuw and Mair